hansolo-N/Weather-Stream/README.md

 > - name - City name.

 ## Takeways
-This was a pretty simple project to execute, however I encountered some issues setting up the Spark streaming, as encountered some compatibilty issues when using the latest versions of packages.
+This was a pretty simple project to execute, however I encountered some issues setting up the Spark streaming, as I encountered some compatibilty issues when using the latest versions of packages, more specifically the spark-sql-kafka and spark-connector packages.